haikyuu/hugo-blog/content/posts/deploying-edge-db-to-digital-ocean.md

 ---
 title: "Deploying Edge Db to Digital Ocean"
-date: 2020-03-01T09:33:58+01:00
+date: 2020-02-28
 draft: false
 toc: false
 images:
+  - images/reverse_proxy.png
+thumbnail: "images/reverse_proxy.png"
 tags:
   - devops
   - digital ocean
   - edgedb
   - nginx
 ---

 If you're not familiar with EdgeDB, make sure you read [my short intro](./Exploring-Edge-db.md) here.
 Or check out their [blog](https://edgedb.com/blog) or [roadmap](https://edgedb.com/roadmap) to get a sense.
 Or even better, [try it out!](https://edgedb.com/download). tl;dr: It's the DataBase of the future without much hype!

 When the alpha2 version of EdgeDB was released, i quickly downloaded it to my Mac Air.
 But since i had a relatively old OS, i had some problems running it.
 And since there were some issues with docker install for Mac, i had no other solution than deploying it to the cloud.

 It turned out quite easy and fun to do.
 Let's see how that was.

 ## Setting up Digital ocean